openwashdata-dev/proposal-eth-ord-scheme/eth-ord-scheme-openwashdata-proposal.md

 </div>

+During our upstream working package 0, we address costs and requirements for hosting a full fledged ORD process within the ETH domain.
+In the process, we will collaborate with ETH IT services to establish an open source backed ecosystem for a milestone of 50 learners.
+Infrastructure automation, e.g., through ansible automation platform is crucial to our
+approach: Scripted setups allow to reproduce our setup, disseminate our learnings and to foster ORD practices within ETH and beyond.
+Our work in WP0 is not limited to computing and version control infrastructure, we also plan to invest into communication tools that suit our approach of interactive collaboration in-person and online.

-The goal of this WP is to prototype ORD tools for teaching and collaboration.
-We will use open source infrastructure that is commonly applied throughout modern data science and statistics classes \[9\],
+Based on our experience and previous work that lead to our submission, we intend to use open source software that is commonly applied throughout modern data science and statistics classes \[9\], including:
-including: R and RStudio Server for programming; Quarto scientific and technical publishing system for authoring \[10\]; Git and GitHub for version control and collaboration; Matrix protocol for real-time communication ; Mailing list server for regular updates directly to email.
+R and RStudio Server for programming; Quarto scientific and technical publishing system for authoring \[10\]; Git and GitHub for version control and collaboration; Matrix protocol for real-time communication ;
+Mailing list server for regular updates directly to email.

+Together with ETH IT services we will not only evaluate the best options to self-host our current explore project, but also make sure our virtual infrastructure can be extended or migrated to other providers easily.
-These tools are not only necessary for teaching, collaboration, and community building for this project proposal, but are tools that we use for teaching purposes at ETH, and for collaboration within our research group.
-For long-term sustainability of this project, we need this infrastructure to be hosted and maintained with ETH on self-hosted servers.
-This work package and our learning will contribute to the greater understanding of how open source software can be integrated into the ETH infrastructure environment.
-WP0 will start before the other WPs, but will also continue in parallel as the needs and challenges of the growing community emerge and are accounted for.
+The above ecosystem will be used for teaching, collaboration and community building beyond this project and contribute to the greater understanding of how open source software can be integrated into ETH infrastructure, teaching and learning.
+Given the heterogeneity of the WASH community, a non-propietary is crucial for global adaption of a technical framework.

 ## WP1: Mobilize Community